Dashx7/tweeter/README.md

 # Tweeter-Web

-A replica project based off of Twitter
+A replica project based off of Twitter using high level production design techniques

 ## Setting Up the Project